syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Customizing-AutoComplete.md

 ### Customizing suggestion items

-Suggestion box items can be customized using `SuggestionItemFontWeight`, `SuggestionItemFontStyle`, `SuggestionItemForeground`, `SuggestionItemFontSize` and `SuggestionItemFontFamily` properties.
+The suggestion box items can be customized using the `SuggestionItemFontWeight`, `SuggestionItemFontStyle`, `SuggestionItemForeground`, `SuggestionItemFontSize`, and `SuggestionItemFontFamily` properties.

 {% tabs %}